TonPlaygramBot/TonPlaygramWebApp/README.md

 A simplified Socket.IO lobby is provided in `examples/dynamic-lobby`.
 Players join tables by game type and stake, and the server creates new tables as needed.
 When a table fills up it emits a `gameStart` event.

 If a multiplayer board appears empty, ensure the web server is running and that all players load the game with the same `table` parameter.
-The client fetches board data from `/api/snake/board/:id`; if this request fails a local board is used which will not match other players.
+The client now fetches board data from `/api/snake/board/:id` whenever a table ID is present in the URL or stored from a previous session.
+If this request fails a local board is used which will not match other players.

 ### Entering the Snake & Ladder game